"Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God."

 I had forgotten that he knew those shapes.
 A while ago I made him some cards with various shapes on them and showed them to him, but I never tested him so I didn't really know if he learned them.
 Guess he did.

-When I made the cards, at age 2 1/2 Hunter didn't know any more shapes than a circle, square and triangle.
+more shapes than a circle, square and triangle.
 Most children's books about shapes only have a few shapes and the list is rarely complete.
 So I decided to make my own.

 Some people loath flashcards as if they're child abuse, but it is putting no more "pressure" on them than reading a book would.
 He loves the flashcards I make him because I show them very quickly (less than a second per card) and he simply gets the pure, straight-forward information in a fun and easy way without long, silly lessons or slow, boring drills.